 Mash the avocado till smooth, combine with the almond butter, cocoa, vanilla if using, and 1 cup icing sugar, stir together till it becomes a smooth and glossy icing.

-Spread frosting over the brownies and chill for one hour before cutting into .
-Serve the same day, freeze leftovers, and just to let you know they freeze great, you can eat them straight from the freezer.
+Spread frosting over the brownies and chill for one hour before cutting into.
+Serve the same day or store in refrigerator till the next day, freeze leftovers and just to let you know they freeze great, you can eat them straight from the freezer.
 Enjoy!

 *Medjool dates are larger than Tunisian dates therefore you can use less.